kenourax/docs/contributions.md

 <a name="code-of-conduct"></a>
 ## Code of Conduct

 The Kenoura X code of conduct is derived from the Ruby code of conduct.
-Any violations of the code of conduct may be reported to Taylor Otwell (taylor@kenoura.com):
+Any violations of the code of conduct may be reported to Taylor Otwell (taylor@kenoura.kenndeclouv.my.id):

 <div class="content-list" markdown="1">